Steven graduated today and when asked how he found out about Teen

 When going before the judge for sentencing, the judge allowed me to go to Greater Piedmont Teen Challenge even though my lawyer told me there was no way the judge would allow it.
 While at Teen Challenge my walk was strengthened beyond belief.
 I was in the word every day, being built up so I now have the tools to witness to the world of the goodness of God and what He can do for a broken spirit.
 God has done for me what man said was impossible, but most of all He has brought peace to my heart and purpose to my life.
 No matter how low you feel, or how far away you’ve gone, He can do the same for you.
 I am now serving my time for bank robbery, but the Lord is with me each day.
 He is still real in my life and is using me in prison.”

 Update: Jason is now out of prison and serving God with great passion and fervor.
 His life was full of great sorrow followed by great victory.
 We are in continued contact with Jason and look forward to many great victories in his life.
-He and his wife are together raising their two children.
+He and his wife are together raising their three children.
 To God be the Glory.

 I started drinking alcohol at the age of thirteen.
 At one point I found myself homeless.
 I ended up in prison by the time I was twenty-one.
 While in prison, I began to read my Bible.
 When I got out of prison a friend told me about Teen Challenge.
 I came into the program and received hope.
 Now, I am alive in Christ.
 I now know who I am.
 I am a son of the most high God!